 Our morning trip was to visit Versailles.
 The weather wasn’t the best but at least it wasn’t raining at that time.
 There were no people at all only our group.
-I assumed, people were still asleep after New Year’s Eve and due to national holiday, Versaille place wasn’t open, so we weren’t able to see it from the inside.
+I assumed, people were still asleep after New Year’s Eve and due to the national holiday, Versaille place wasn’t open, so we weren’t able to see it from the inside.

 Versailles’ fountains are worth seeing in any season though.
-From there we went back to Paris to visit Eiffel tower as it was one of few Paris attractions to be open on 1st January.
+From there we went back to Paris to visit the Eiffel tower as it was one of few Paris attractions to be open on 1st January.
 While we got there it was pouring heavily.
 We went through another security check and decided to get all the way up to the 3rd and top floor of Eiffel.
 This was my third time visiting Eiffel and all the time before I went to just the second floor and by step, so this time it was a lift and to the third floor.

-There were so many people in the queue but we waited for it through, got rained on completely and finally bought ticked to top floor.
+There were so many people in the queue but we waited for it through, got rained on completely and finally bought ticked to the top floor.

 Again the great thing about Paris is that if you’re under 25 years you get many discounts.
 Another security checkup followed and finally, we were waiting for the elevator.
 We got to the second floor where you need to get to another row for the 3rd-floor lift.

 When we were like 20 people away from entering a lift, one Eiffel tower worker comes out and apologized for the inconvenience, but we can’t get to the third floor because of bad weather and they would provide us with a refund of the money we bought for 3rd floor.